 Rebooting - Web Method

-Caution: Doing a system reboot will cause all configuration backup files, HTTPS certification file, and Syslog file to be lost.
+Caution: Doing a system reboot may cause some configuration backup files, HTTPS certification file, and Syslog file to be lost.

 Note: If you have a USB or Telnet session established, terminate the session before doing the reboot.